 Interlibrary loans are available if the Pardue Library does not have the books or journal articles requested.
 Interlibrary loan supports the research needs of the faculty, staff, and students of Wilkes Community College.
 Upon receipt of these materials, the patron is notified via campus email that the materials are available.

-Pardue Library, located on the second floor of Alumni Hall (building 1 on the campus map), houses printed and audio-visual media including 43,000 volumes of books, newspapers, magazines, and videos, as well as several databases.
+Pardue Library, located in the Learning Commons on the second floor of Window World Hall (building 1 on the campus map), houses printed and audio-visual media including 30,000 volumes of books, newspapers, magazines, and videos, as well as access to over 100 databases.
 Library orientation is provided for groups and individuals.
 For more information, call 336-838-6114.